Carbai/carbai/README.md

 ### Short list for all the millenials who love lists:

-🍺 On the organizing committee of [Pint of Science](https://pintofscience.it/) since 2018 <br>
+🍺 On the organizing committee of [Pint of Science](https://pintofscience.it/) since 2018. <br>
-👩‍🔬 Co-founded [ISPIRA](https://www.instagram.com/ispira_sns), a project inspiring young women into science — funded by Scuola Normale Superiore di Pisa, now running at national scale 🎤 Speaker mentoring at TED events
+👩‍🔬 Co-founded [ISPIRA](https://www.instagram.com/ispira_sns), a project inspiring young women into science — funded by Scuola Normale Superiore di Pisa, now running at national scale. <br>
+🎤 Speaker mentoring at TED events. <br>
-🌱 I’m constantly on a learning journey
+🌱 I’m constantly on a learning journey. <br>
-💬 If you think I may be useful for anything please get in touch 📫 Get in touch at: baianocarmen@gmail.com
+💬 If you think I may be useful for anything please get in touch. <br>
+📫 Get in touch at: baianocarmen@gmail.com. <br>
-⚡ Fun fact: As chemist I only get dirty hands with experiments in my kitchen
+⚡ Fun fact: As chemist I only get dirty hands with experiments in my kitchen. <br>

 ### 📚 Data books I'd recommend